MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-information-protection/create-vpn-and-wip-policy-using-intune-azure.md

 localizationpriority: high
 ---

-# Associate and deploy your Windows Information Protection (WIP) and VPN policies by using Microsoft Intune
+# Associate and deploy a VPN policy for Windows Information Protection (WIP) using the Azure portal for Microsoft Intune
 **Applies to:**

 -   Windows 10, version 1607 and later